Sharing Master Pages in Visual Studio

 Register the virtual path provider to let the ASP.NET hosting environment know where the master pages are located.

 For more information on creating a virtual path provider or using virtual paths to provide content, see article 910441, "How to use virtual path providers to dynamically load and compile content from virtual paths in ASP.NET 2.0" in the Microsoft Kn o wledg e Base and Virtualizing Ac c ess to Content: Serving Your Web Site from a ZIP File.

 Precompile the Code Used in a Master Page

 If you are concerned about code in your master pages being visible to others reusing the pages, you can precompile the master pages' code into a library.
 In this library, you can include code-behind pages as well as user or custom controls.
 Compiling master pages does not remove the declarative code for the master files or any server controls used, but you can compile the master files to remove the code for controls or code-behind pages used by the master pages.

 If you choose to compile the master pages into a library, you must use the "updatable" build option that allows for later modification of the markup.
 This option is determined by the Allow the precompiled site to be updatable check box in the Publish Web Site dialog box.
-For more information about precompiling pages into a library that can be reused, see Building Re-Usable ASP.NET User Control and Page Libraries with VS 2005.
+For more information about precompiling pages into a library that can be reused, see.